Waldaschaff: Coat of arms

-The community's arms might be described thus: Gules a bend wavy argent surmounted by an oakleaf in bend vert, the stem to base, in chief a wheel of the second spoked of six, in base a cogwheel of the second.
+The municipality's arms might be described thus: Gules a bend wavy argent surmounted by an oakleaf in bend vert, the stem to base, in chief a wheel of the second spoked of six, in base a cogwheel of the second.

-The six-spoked silver wheel in red – the Wheel of Mainz – was the arms borne by the Archbishopric of Mainz, to which the community historically belonged until 1803.
-The wavy bend (slanted stripe) and the oakleaf stand for the community's location on the Aschaff in the Spessart forest, which has a wealth of oaktrees.
-Both the river and the forest (Wald in German) are parts of the community's name.
+The six-spoked silver wheel in red – the Wheel of Mainz – was the arms borne by the Archbishopric of Mainz, to which the municipality historically belonged until 1803.
+The wavy bend (slanted stripe) and the oakleaf stand for the municipality's location on the Aschaff in the Spessart forest, which has a wealth of oaktrees.
+Both the river and the forest (Wald in German) are parts of the municipality's name.
 The cogwheel symbolizes the industry that has sprung up in modern times, making it an important industrial location.

 The arms have been borne since 21 August 1968.

 Infrastructure

 Emergency services

 The Waldaschaff fire brigade was founded in 1873 as a volunteer firefighting service.
 Until the 1950s, the Waldaschaff fire brigade's main task was fighting fires, until technical assistance, for instance on the Autobahn, came to the fore.
 Along with this came changes to the fire brigade's fleet, so that the Waldaschaff fire brigade now keeps 11 vehicles and three trailers, two of which are traffic safety trailers.
 The fleet also features various special vehicles like a turntable ladder and a lighting mast van.

 The fire brigade's service area comprises the Autobahn (BAB 3) as far as Marktheidenfeld on the way to Würzburg, and in the other direction to the boundary with Hesse.
 Furthermore, the fire brigade is also tied into various emergency alert plans of the other district emergency services.
 It also claims a high figure of 200 to 300 operations each year, two thirds of which are “performances of technical assistance”, and the rest are shared between firefighting and guarding duties.

 At the turn of the millennium, the Waldaschaff fire brigade founded the “First-Responder” (so-called even in German) group (FR).
 The FR group's job is, with qualified aid workers, to bridge the gap between the onset of an emergency and the arrival of the first emergency service vehicle.
 Its service area is the Waldaschaff area, although in exceptional circumstances it may be driven outside the area.